maxmakovskiy/retrivium/README.md

 The initial connection must be established by the client.

-Once the TCP connection is established, the user can sends commands to the server.
+Once the TCP connection is established, the client can send commands to the server.

-The server's role is to respond each command send by user.
+The server's role is to respond to each command sent by the user.

-If the server does not recognize the command,it sends an error message to the client.
+If the server does not recognize the command, it sends an error message to the client.

 The error must specify which condition has not been met.